garethhcoleman/XPT2046_Touchscreen/README.md

 The Z coordinate represents the amount of pressure applied to the screen.

+## Reading ADCs Info

+The XPT2046 is loaded with different ADC inputs thats can be read
+ - VBat input with an internal voltage divider 1:4, so you can input 0.125V to 6V without issues.
+ - AuxIn you can input 0.125V to 1.5V
+ - Temp/Temp0 are used for ambient temperature.
+The resolution is 1.6°C per bit and fluctuates a lot (+/- 3°C), but gives a general idea.

+Using the following functions, you can read the ADCs and they'll return a float:

+      Serial.println(ts.getVBat());
+      Serial.println(ts.getAuxIn());
+      Serial.println(ts.getTemp());
+      Serial.println(ts.getTempF());

+The following function allows you to read the raw ADC results, pass either ADC_VBAT,ADC_AUXIN or ADC_TEMP to return an int16_t:
+      Serial.println(ts.updateADC(adc);

 ## Adafruit Library Compatibility

 XPT2046_Touchscreen is meant to be a compatible with sketches written for Adafruit_STMPE610, offering the same functions, parameters and numerical ranges as Adafruit's library.